 I was trying to get away from doing this.

-Writing an article about how to have the ‘perfect Portland weekend.’
+Writing an article about how to have the ‘perfect Portland holiday.’
 Because there really isn’t such a thing.
 Not for any one person, anyway.
-It’s impossible to suggest a ‘to-do’ list for the best 2 days in Portland because EVERYONE has different interests, different tastes, and different priorities.
+It’s impossible to suggest a ‘to-do’ list for what to do in Portland this weekend because EVERYONE has different interests, different tastes, and different priorities.

 But I’m writing it anyway.